oracle/analytical-sql-examples/README.md

 -->
 analytical-sql-examples
 =======================
-This reopistory is now decommissioned.
-All scripts are now available as tutorials on livesql.oracle.com.
+Note that the files within this repository are being updated and this repository has been decommissioned.
+All new scripts and new tutorials covering the latest SQL features for analytic SQL, pattern matching and statistics are now available on http://livesql.oracle.com.